-This AGREEMENT, (hereinafter "Agreement") entered into by the County OF SOLANO, (hereinafter "County") and SOLANO HSS ASSOCATION OF PROFESSIONAL EMPLOYEES (hereinafter "Association), has as its purpose the promotion of harmonious labor relations between the County and the Association; establishment of an equitable and peaceful procedure for the resolution of differences; and the establishment of rates of pay, hours of work, and other conditions of employment.
+This AGREEMENT, (hereinafter "Agreement") entered into by the County OF SOLANO, (hereinafter "County") and the ASSOCIATION OF MID-MANAGEMENT PROFESSIONALS at SOLANO COUNTY (hereinafter "Association"), has as its purpose the promotion of harmonious labor relations between the County and the Association; establishment of an equitable and peaceful procedure for the resolution of differences; and the establishment of rates of pay, hours of work, and other conditions of employment.

-Representatives of the County of Solano and the Solano HSS Association of Professional Employees have met and conferred in good faith regarding wages, hours, and other terms and conditions of employment, have freely exchanged information, opinions, and proposals and have endeavored to reach agreement on all matters relating to the employment conditions and employer-employee relations of such employees.
+Representatives of the County of Solano and the Association of Mid-Management Professionals have met and conferred in good faith regarding wages, hours, and other terms and conditions of employment, have freely exchanged information, opinions, and proposals and have endeavored to reach agreement on all matters relating to the employment conditions and employer-employee relations of such employees.

-The legal relationship between the Solano HSS Association of Professional Employees ("Association") and the County of Solano ("County") is governed by the Meyers-Milias-Brown Act (California Government Code sections 3500, et seq.), the County's Employee Relations Rules and Regulations, the Civil Service Rules, and this Memorandum of Understanding.
+The legal relationship between the Association of Mid-Management Professionals ("Association") and the County of Solano ("County") is governed by the Meyers-Milias-Brown Act (California Government Code sections 3500, et seq.), the County's Employer-Employee Relations Rules and Regulations, the Civil Service Rules, and this Memorandum of Understanding.
 Whenever this Memorandum of Understanding contains a provision relating to the subject matter which is also referred to in the Civil Service Rules or any other County ordinance, policy or regulations, the provisions of this Memorandum of Understanding shall prevail.